Gabriele D'Annunzio

 D'Annunzio was associated with the Decadent movement in his literary works, which interplayed closely with French symbolism and British aestheticism.
 Such works represented a turn against the naturalism of the preceding romantics and was both sensuous and mystical.
-He came under the influence of Friedrich Nietzsche which would find outlets in his literary and later political contributions.
+He came under the influence of Friedrich Nietzsche, which would find outlets in his literary and later political contributions.
 His affairs with several women, including Eleonora Duse and Luisa Casati, received public attention.
+In his politics, which evolved many times, he associated himself with socialism and the progressivist views of the political left, responding to the illiberal and reactionary policies of Luigi Pelloux, as well as with the Historical Far Left.

-During the First World War, perception of D'Annunzio in Italy transformed from literary figure into a national war hero.
+During World War I, D'Annunzio's image in Italy transformed from literary figure to national war hero.
 He was associated with the elite Arditi storm troops of the Italian Army and took part in actions such as the Flight over Vienna.
 As part of an Italian nationalist reaction against the Paris Peace Conference of 1919, he set up the short-lived Italian Regency of Carnaro in Fiume with himself as Duce.
 The Charter of Carnaro made music the fundamental principle of the state, which was corporatist in nature.
-Though D'Annunzio preached Italian ultranationalism and never called himself a fascist, he has been credited with partially inventing Italian fascism, as both his ideas and aesthetics were an influence upon Benito Mussolini.
+Although D'Annunzio later preached nationalism and never called himself a fascist, he has been credited with partially inventing Italian fascism, as both his ideas and his aesthetics were an influence upon Benito Mussolini.
+At the same time, he was an influence on Italian socialists and an early inspiration to the first phase of the Italian resistance movement to fascism.